bazilinskyy/youtube-national/README.md

 - **`sleep_sec`**: Amount of seconds of pause between going over the mapping files.

 ## Description and analysis of dataset
+Refer to https://github.com/Shaadalam9/pedestrians-in-youtube for a description of the selection criteria for the underlying CROWD dataset.

 [![Locations of cities with footage in dataset](figures/map_screenshots_total_time.png)](https://htmlpreview.github.io/?https://github.com/bazilinskyy/youtube-national/blob/main/figures/map_screenshots_total_time.html)
 A political world map colored by continent, showing **233 countries** included in the analysis.
 The shading represents the total duration of dashcam footage from each country, adjusted with a logarithmic scale so that countries with very large or very small totals are both visible.
 Black dots indicate the cities from which footage was collected.